CiMon-Capstone-Project/Cloud-Computing/README.md

   * **Cloud Storage**: Provides a scalable and secure location for storing and accessing media files used by the application.
   * **Firebase Authentication**: Offers real-time database capabilities and authentication services, enhancing user interaction and data management.
   * **Cloud SQL**: A fully managed relational database service that handles database queries, ensuring data integrity and availability.
-TensorFlow Lite Model: Utilizes machine learning models for on-device inference, enabling advanced features within the application.
-This architecture ensures a robust, scalable, and efficient web service, leveraging the best practices of cloud computing.

 ## Contact
 If you have any questions, suggestions, or feedback, please feel free to reach out to us: